CJ445/face-recognition/README.md

 ## Usage

 ### Registering Faces
-- Run 'register_faces.py'.
+- Run `register_faces.py`.
 - Enter the name of the person you want to register.
 - The application will capture 50 images of the person's face.
 - Images will be saved in the data directory under a folder named after the person.

 ### Recognizing Faces
-- After registering faces for multiple persons, run 'recognize_faces.py'.
+- After registering faces for multiple persons, run `recognize_faces.py`.
 - The application will use the webcam feed to detect and recognize registered faces.
 - Detected faces will be labeled with the corresponding person's name if recognized.

 ### Graphical User Interface (GUI)
-- Run 'face_recognition_gui.py' for a tkinter GUI interface.
+- Run `face_recognition_gui.py` for a tkinter GUI interface.
 - Use buttons to register faces or recognize faces.

 ## Notes
-- Ensure the 'haarcascade_frontalface_default.xml' file is located in the haarcascades directory for face detection.
+- Ensure the `haarcascade_frontalface_default.xml` file is located in the haarcascades directory for face detection.
-- Adjust recognition thresholds and methods (cv2.matchTemplate() parameters) based on your specific requirements for accuracy and performance.
+- Adjust recognition thresholds and methods (`cv2.matchTemplate()` parameters) based on your specific requirements for accuracy and performance.

 # haarcascade_frontalface_default.xml